Українська

 The house is located on a steep cave slope, has three floors on one side, and six on the other.
 The facades are decorated with intricate sculptures on the themes of ancient myths and hunting, which served primarily as an advertisement for a new building material - cement.
 The legend attributes the gloomy sculptural subjects to the grief of Horodetskyi for his daughter who drowned in the Mediterranean Sea.

-In Soviet times, the building was a communal building, then a hospital of the Central Committee of the Communist Party of Ukraine.
+In Soviet times, the "House with Chimeras" was a communal building, then a hospital of the Central Committee of the Communist Party of Ukraine.
 Currently, it is a small residence for receptions of the President of Ukraine.
-Excursions are organized by the Kyiv History Museum.
-The Administration of the President of Ukraine is located opposite.
+Tours to the "House of Chimeras" are organized by the Kyiv History Museum.
+The President of Ukraine Office is located opposite.

 Bankova Street, 10 Kyiv